Greece seeks EU aid as it struggles to cope with migrant crisis

 Earlier on Monday, Greece requested that the EU civil protection mechanism be activated "in order to substantially strengthen the efforts ... to manage a volatile situation".

-The mechanism coordinates the bloc's humanitarian aid efforts, channeling aid and sending special teams with equipment to disaster areas.
+The mechanism coordinates the bloc's humanitarian aid efforts, channelling aid and sending special teams with equipment to disaster areas.
 It has previously helped Greece fight forest fires.

 (Reporting by Karolina Tagaris; editing by Andrew Roche)